InsanitySquared/CocoIP/README.md

 client(device eg rover <-> Server (server linked to controll gui so the server itself sends commands to rover)

+server(device eg rover) <-> client controller to send commands to it (not recomended, TODO- why it isnt recomended)

 # Documentation
 A website is coming up soon.
 As of now, here is a basic example:

 Tracking a GPS unit in real time via the internet:

+First download the two files for each device, ie serverCon.h and serverCon.cpp for the client and include it in your code using #include"serverCon.h" (assuming they are in the same directry as the code you include in of course)

+Do the same for the server code.

 TODO- finish documentation here